Minimum Wage

 Vacation Leave

-Employers in California are not required to give employees paid or unpaid vacation benefits.
+Employers in California are not required to give employees paid or unpaid vacation time benefits.
 However, if an employer has an established vacation leave policy, there are restrictions to consider.

 One of the most important is that employers have to pay employees for all earned and accrued vacation upon employment separation, regardless of the employee’s reason for leaving.